 Photo by Barb

 Star parties (observing sessions) for the public are regularly scheduled in the summer at our Hidden Valley Observatory, and sometimes for private groups as needed.
 Also, star parties are sometimes held for members only at various dark-sky locations, and, if conditions warrant, the public might be invited to one of these.

-STAR PARTY ETIQUETTE
+STAR PARTY WORKSHOPS

-Food and drink: Sticky fingers, crumbs, and liquids are very bad for the equipment.
-If you need to eat or drink while at a star party, please keep a short distance away from the telescopes, and wipe your hands when you are done.
+Food and drink: "Sticky fingers", (Rolling Stones album) crumbs, and liquids can damage equipment.
+If you need to eat or drink while at a star party, please keep a short distance away from the telescopes, and clean your hands when you are done.
 Alcoholic beverages are NOT PERMITTED at our workshops.
-Please deposit your trash in a waste bin, or take it home and throw it away there.
+Please deposit your trash in a waste bin, or take it with you.

 Look With Your Eyes and Not With Your Hands: Do not place your hands on the telescope.
 This will cause the telescope to move and the object you should be viewing will move out of the field of view.